 Before you get started, make the horseradish mayo.
 That allows the flavors to start blending.

-- Step 2: Assemble the sliders.
-Spread a thin layer of horseradish mayo on the bottom halves.
-Layer on the roast beef and top with cheese slices.
-Place the top halves of the rolls back on.
+- Assemble the sliders.
+Spread a thin layer of horseradish sauce on the bottom half of the rolls.

 - Step 5: Serve.
 Slice into individual sliders using a serrated knife.
 Enjoy warm or at room temperature!